 What kind of onion works best with Grilled Potato?

 I always go for a milder sweet onion for this recipe, like a Vidalia.
-Most of the time, they will just be labeled “sweet onions.”
+Most of the time, they’ll just be labeled “sweet onions.”
 There’s no pungent taste that you find as with yellow onions which can be a little overbearing with these potatoes.
 I’m looking for a subtle flavoring coming from the onions, garlic, and rosemary.
 There are some recipes that you want a bold onion flavor, in that case, reach for the yellow onions.

 Two ways to prep your potatoes for grilling:

 First Way to Prep – Parboiling: Cut the baby reds in half and place in a pan of cold salted water.
 Make sure the water covers the potatoes.
 Bring to a boil and turn down the heat to low.
 Simmer until the potatoes are slightly tender, probably 7-10 minutes.
 Stick a paring knife into a potato and if it is tender with a bit of resistance in the center, you know it’s good to go.

-Second Way to Prep – Place the Raw Potatoes in the Foil to Grill: This is the easier step which bypasses parboiling but the grilling time will be much longer, probably 40 minutes or more on a lower temperature.
+Second Way to Prep – Place the Raw Potatoes in the Foil to Grill: This is the easier step which bypasses parboiling but the grilling time will be much longer, probably 40 minutes or more at a lower temperature.

 I recommend parboiling for three reasons. #1 It makes for even cooking throughout the grilled potato. #2 It cuts the grilling time way down. #3 The seasoning of the salted water permeates the inside of the potato and adds a full salted flavor throughout.

 Putting it all together: